GcMAF

 and its laboratory results still need to be confirmed

 independently.
-So far, all claims on the efficacy of this product
+So far, all claims on the efficacy of this

-activities of Immuno Biotech Ltd. (www.gcmaf.se formerly
+illegal; and the activities of Immuno Biotech Ltd. (www.gcmaf.se

-currently under investigation by different European regulatory
+are currently under investigation by different European

-UK, was closed because it was found that the product was not being
+manufactured in the UK, was closed because it was found that the

-produced under Good Manufacturing Practice (GMP) standards.
-There
+product was not being produced under Good Manufacturing Practice

-were concerns on the sterility of the products and the equipment
+(GMP) standards.
+There were concerns on the sterility of the

-used to produce it.
-The blood plasma used to manufacture this
+products and the equipment used to produce it.
+The blood plasma

-product should not be injected to humans nor should it be used to
+used to manufacture this product should not be injected to

-produce drugs.
-Not only did UK authorities shut down the GcMAF
+humans nor should it be used to produce drugs.
+Not only did UK

-factory, but importation of the product has also been banned to
+product has also been banned to guarantee the wellbeing of

 Immuno Biotech Ltd. opened three centers (www.immunocentre.eu),